 ‘The image is not received directly on the sensitive plate, as is the case in taking lunar and planetary photographs, but is enlarged before it reaches the plate, by means of a secondary lens, which magnifies the sun’s image to about four inches in diameter.
 The time of exposure is so short, that there is a necessity for a special contrivance for regulating the time of exposure.
 This is effected by means of a. sliding-plate placed just before the secondary lens.
 In this plate is a slit which is adjustable in width.
 The plate before taking the picture is held up by means of a thread.
 In this position the light is shut off from the sensitive plate.
 When the picture is about to be taken the retaining thread is set fire to, and a spring pulls the plate rapidly across the secondary lens.
 The time of exposure depends on the rapidity of passage of the sliding-plate before the secondary lens.’

 The photoheliograph images were all captured using the recently invented colloidon photographic process rather than the earlier Daugerreotype and Calotype ones.
-This produced images were not only superior to Caloypes, but unlike Daugerrotypes, could also be reproduced as they were formed on glass rather than metal plates.
+This produced images that were not only superior to Caloypes, but unlike Daugerrotypes, could also be reproduced as they were formed on glass rather than metal plates.
 The main downside was that the plates which had to be used wet, had to be prepared as and when required and then exposed and developed before the plate dried out.
 This normally meant that there was only around 15 minutes to complete the whole process, necessitating the presence of a darkroom close to hand.

 In 1860, detailed plans were put in place to take the photoheliograph to Rivabelossa in Spain to photograph the solar eclipse that was due on 18 July.
 This necessitated the construction of a new iron pillar adapted to the latitude of Rivabelossa.
 In order to make it easier to transport, the pillar was made in sections that could be bolted together on site.
 A wooden house measuring 8.5 feet square and 7 feet high was also constructed to house the instrument.
 This was open at the top except for a portion divided off as a photographic dark room, the roof being covered by a canvas when the instrument was not in use.
 Amongst those in the party were De La Rue, Beckley, Reynolds, George Downes a photographer from the Bond Street firm of Cundall and Downes and Clark who acted as interpreter and assisted during the eclipse.